boudlo-forge/boudlo.github.io/_posts/2022-11-18-jims-bean-jar-recipe-no-carrots.md

 11. Cook on lowest heat for a minimum of 10 hours.
 Ideally, cook for 12hours, rest for 6 and then re-heat and stir.

-12. Add more Salt and Pepper to taste when serving.
-Ideally served with fresh crusty bread and Guernsey butter.
+12. Add more Salt and Pepper to taste before serving.

+**Serving**
+Ideally served in a bowl with fresh crusty bread and Guernsey butter to dip.
 If you have it, try Celery Salt instead of normal salt.

 >  Why you probably don't want to add carrots:
 >  Carrots add a lot of sugar to the bean jar and if you are planning on eating your bean jar over a couple of days you can end up with an off taste as the sugar begins to ferment after a couple of days.
 If you're eating it all in one or two sittings then it's less of an issue but really, carrots add little in either flavour or texture in a dish this thoroughly cooked down so it's probably a waste unless you really just need to use them up or something.